 After 2 days of fishing, Mr. Dang Mai Thanh Minh (residing in group 35 Thuy Tu, Hoa Hiep Bac Ward, Lien Chieu District, Da Nang City) drove his boat out to the river to remove the vermicelli.

-Ms. Nguyen Thi Hien (residing in group 35 Thuy Tu, Hoa Hiep Bac Ward) removes baby vermicelli caught in the net.
+Ms. Nguyen Thi Hien (residing in group 35 Thuy Tu, Hoa Hiep Bac ward) removes baby vermicelli caught in the net.

 PHOTO: HAI YEN

 This product is long and curled like vermicelli, so the locals named it.
 The river vermicelli is light green in color.
-When caught in a net and left for a long time, it will turn yellow.
+When caught in the net and left for a long time, it will turn yellow.

 PHOTO: HAI YEN